 Nowadays the traditional form of that material is also in great demand.
 Many draughtsmen create beautiful pieces using it as a primary medium.

-Sticks are irreplaceable when it’s necessary to hatch a large area, shade some elements to increase the effect of depth.
+Sticks are irreplaceable when it’s necessary to hatch a large area, shading some elements to increase the effect of depth.
 Since charcoal is intended for drawing fast, relatively big pictures, such a need very often arises.

 You can break down a stick and get a sharp edge, then you will be able to highlight contours or fine details.